Science, medicine, and our students all agree: a 7:45 AM start time is harming academic performance, mental health, and safety. We're changing it.

 Students and parents can join Start School Later Bloomfield.
 Members get access to resources, meetings, and advocacy tools.

-Contact Us →Start School Later Bloomfield is the official Bloomfield, NJ chapter of the national Start School Later organization — a nonprofit dedicated to advancing healthy school hours across the country.
+Sign the Physician Letter →Start School Later Bloomfield is the official Bloomfield, NJ chapter of the national Start School Later organization — a nonprofit dedicated to advancing healthy school hours across the country.

 Our chapter was founded and is led by students in Bloomfield, with support from medical professionals, community members, and state-level advocates.
 We combine grassroots organizing with rigorous research and formal engagement with district and legislative leadership.